schors/webber/in/functions.md

 a string.

 "`format`" is optional.
 If not used, "`cfg.date_format`" will be used.
-Otherwise it should be a format-string as documted by "`man strftime`".
+Otherwise it should be a format-string as documented by "`man strftime`".
 For example, "`%Y-%m-%d`" stands for year-month-date.

 Defined in `webber.py`.